AlexanderFarrell/stock-trading-simulator-project/readme.md

 The library uses Yahoo Finance for requesting prices and other information.

 ### Notice
 The project is a game, and not intended to be used as financial advise.
+By using this project, you do so at your own risk.